Richard A. Jones

 Richard Anthony Jones (born 1950) is an American attorney and jurist serving as a senior United States district judge of the United States District Court for the Western District of Washington.
 He previously served as a deputy prosecuting attorney for King County, Washington, attorney for the Port of Seattle, and assistant United States attorney in the region, in addition to private practice.

 Early life and education

-Born in Seattle, Washington in 1950, Jones is the son of Quincy Delight Jones Sr., who worked as a semi-professional baseball player and carpenter, and his second wife.
-He is 17 years younger than his half-brother Quincy Jones, the noted musician and producer.
+Born in Seattle in 1950, Jones is the son of Quincy Delight Jones Sr., who worked as a semi-professional baseball player and carpenter, and his second wife.
+He is 17 years younger than his half-brother Quincy Jones, a musician and producer.

 After attending Seattle public schools, Richard Jones received a Bachelor of Public Administration degree from Seattle University in 1972 and a Juris Doctor from the University of Washington School of Law in 1975.
 He was admitted to the Washington State Bar Association in 1977.